Lock into certainty with a fixed rate personal loan.

 How do fixed rate personal loans work?

-Fixed rate personal loans are exactly what the name suggests – they are a loan where the interest rate does not increase or decrease for the duration of the loan term that is stated in your contract.
+Fixed rate personal loans have an interest rate that does not increase or decrease for the duration of the loan term that is stated in your contract.
 Typical fixed rate personal loans last from one to five years, but some extend up to seven years.

 What features come with these loans?